 Everyone dreams, although we may not remember our dreams.
 At different times of life or during different experiencs, our dreams might change.

-A study investigating anxiety dreams in 103 children aged 9 to 11 years observed the following:
+A study investigating anxiety dreams in 103 children aged 9 to 11 years

 - Females more often had dreams containing anxiety than males, although they could not remember their dreams as often.

 - Girls dreamt more often than boys about the loss of another person, falling, socially disturbing situations, small or aggressive animals, family members, and other female people they may or may not recognize.

 - Infant and child representations were less specific in women who were not pregnant.
 Among those who were pregnant, these images were more likely in the late third trimester than in the early third trimester.